• Skip to primary navigation

 60+ Connecticut Trivia Questions

 Connecticut is the southernmost state in the New England region of the United States.
-As of the 2010 registration, it has the most elevated per-capita income, the second-most significant level of human improvement behind Massachusetts, and the most elevated middle-family income in the United States.
-It is lined by Rhode Island toward the east, Massachusetts toward the north, New York toward the west, and Long Island Sound toward the south.
-Its capital is Hartford and its most crowded city is Bridgeport.
-Historically the state is important for New England as well as the tri-state region with New York and New Jersey, which together make up metropolitan New York City.
-The state is named for the Connecticut River which roughly bisects the state.
-“Connecticut” is gotten from different anglicized spellings of “Quononoquett” (Conanicut), a Mohegan-Pequot word for “long flowing waterway”.
+As of the 2010 registration, it has the most elevated per-capita income, the second-most significant level of human improvement behind Massachusetts, and the highest median middle-income family income in the United States.
+It is bordered by Rhode Island to the east, Massachusetts to the north, New York to the west, and Long Island Sound to the south.
+Its capital is Hartford, and its most crowded city is Bridgeport.
+Historically, the state is important for New England as well as the tri-state region with New York and New Jersey, which together make up metropolitan New York City.
+The state is named for the Connecticut River, which roughly bisects the state.
+“Connecticut” is derived from different anglicized spellings of “Quononoquett” (Conanicut), a Mohegan-Pequot word for “long flowing waterway”.

 Here we have gathered some informative Connecticut trivia questions for you to enjoy and get some information.